SebastienKeroack/MyEA/Cpp_Python_RPC/README.txt

 		# 	b2 -j: Number of threads to use.
 		#???sudo b2 install -j8

+		# To use custom module make a symbolic link to the `sites-packages` of the main python.
+		ln -s /path/to/module /usr/lib/python3.7/site-packages

 		# Test:
 			# Go to project directory.
 			cd /path/to/project